 4.1.
 The vehicles shall be tested according to Annex 5 with the fuel consuming engine running.
 The manufacturer shall provide a "service mode" that makes execution of this test possible.

-If necessary, the special procedure provided for in paragraph 5.1.6. to the Regulation shall be used.
+If necessary, the special procedure provided for in paragraph 5.1.6. to this Regulation shall be used.

 5. Type III Test methods